How to import furniture from china

 Despite the Importing from China furniture guide retaining relevance in today’s business climate, there are a few crucial updates we would like to mention to furniture importers in the post-COVID era.

-1. Why importing furniture from China?
+1. Why Import Furniture from China?
+(2025 Update)

 Generally speaking, China still has a lot of advantages when it comes to furniture production, supply chains being one of them.
 Let’s take an example of a simple flat-packed TV cabinet with chrome-plated hairpin legs.